tomduck/pandoc-fignos/README.md

 Customization
 -------------

 Pandoc-fignos may be customized by setting metadata variables in either the [metadata block] or on the command line (using `-M KEY=VAL`).
-The following variables are currently supported:
+The following variables are supported:

   * `figure-title` - Sets the figure title at the beginning of each figure caption.
-Default: `Figure`

 [metadata block]: http://pandoc.org/README.html#extension-yaml_metadata_block